-The condition of threatened species and ecological communities is ias perhaps best understood by consideration of their conservation status (see above).
-While the Actions for Biodiversity Conservation (ABC) database managed by DSE is able to provide substantial information about on-ground activities that are being undertaken for threatened species from year to year, there is limited information available on the status of populations.
+While the Actions for Biodiversity Conservation (ABC) database managed by DEPI is able to provide substantial information about on-ground activities that are being undertaken for threatened species from year to year, there is limited information available on the status of populations.
 Species and communities status is generally therefore determined by modeling action, threats and population or habitat factors that have an impact on population status.

-5.4 Threats and their impacts on biodiversity
+5.4 Threats and their Impacts on Biodiversity

-Loss of habitat through clearing of native vegetation has been, and continues to be, a significant threat to biodiversity across northern Victoria.
-Additional threats and their impacts are listed in Table 6.
+Loss of habitat through clearing of native vegetation has been, and continues to be, a significant threat to biodiversity across the North Central region.
+Additional threats and their impacts are listed in Table 7.